Information on how to apply to Exchange programs you will find on this LU-page:

 Information for exchange students

-The program above implies that you should consider parts of FYSA21 and FYSA31 when selecting your courses.
-The quantum mechanics (labelled FYSB01) in FYSA21 and the entire FYSA31 is always given in english.
+The program above implies that you should consider parts of FYSA01, FYSA21 or FYSC01 when selecting your courses.
+FYSA01 is given in English during spring semesters, quantum mechanics (labelled FYSB01) in FYSA21 and the entire FYSA31 is always given in English.
 Let us go through the different examples:

 If you want to study quantum mechanics, you should pick one of the following selections